Todd-Thomas/cranberry-sauce/README.md

-# Action and Stats library
+# Action and Stats Library
 This code is intended to be a simple Java library that accepts action names, with times and can return the statistics based on the average length for each action.
 Calls to `addAction` and `getStats` are thread safe.